rail5/antisocial/README.md

 Each component can be configured separately via the options page.
 E.g., you can choose to hide comments on YouTube but show view counts.

+This is also available in the Mozilla extension "marketplace."

 ## How?

 Simple CSS injection, not very sophisticated, sometimes downright hacky.